mangiucugna/json_repair/README.md

 Inspired by https://github.com/josdejong/jsonrepair

+---
+# Offer me a beer
+If you find this library useful, you can help me by donating toward my monthly beer budget here: https://github.com/sponsors/mangiucugna

+---

 # Motivation
 Some LLMs are a bit iffy when it comes to returning well formed JSON data, sometimes they skip a parentheses and sometimes they add some words in it, because that's what an LLM does.
 Luckily, the mistakes LLMs make are simple enough to be fixed without destroying the content.